SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/Workshops.md

   review.
 * The Program Committee respects the SIGPLAN Diversity Policy.
-* The proposal for a SIGPLAN-approved workshop, including the composition of the Program Committee, is approved by the SIGPLAN Executive Committee.
+* The proposal for a SIGPLAN-approved workshop, including the composition of the Program Committee, is approved (prior to issuing invitations) by the SIGPLAN Executive Committee.
 * If there is a proceedings of any kind, the proceedings must be lodged in the ACM Digital Library, and the papers in it are considered published.